-What prompted this article is the other day on Quora a person asked “What was the best way to copy a WordPress template design?”
-I answered (without an affiliate link) that Thesis and Chrome Inspect Element were the way to go.
+What prompted this article is the other day on Quora a person asked: “What was the best way to copy a WordPress template design?”
+I answered (without an affiliate link) that Thesis and Chrome Inspect Element was the way to go.

 I responded to his comment with sure, just head over to my homepage and explain to us how you would easily copy my template using a WordPress default child-theme.
 Well, no response yet.